padand/MarlinCustom/README.md

 https://github.com/JimBrown/MarlinTarantula

 The most radical modification is a Z position correction algorithm that uses Digital ReadOut (DRO) probing to establish the real position and correct by it.
-The DRO device consists out of modified digital calipers and a specially designed circuit board.
+The DRO device consists out of modified digital calipers and a specially designed Arduino shield that runs a program called zcor (https://github.com/padand/zcor).
 These are not documented yet, once they are this readme will be updated.

 The software is modified for my personal 3D printer.
 Although integration with other printers was always a design target, it has not been actually tested on any other printer so far.
 The lack of proper testing and documentation makes this a HIGHLY EXPERIMENTAL FEATURE.
 Use at your own risk, I take zero responsibility.